 In this section, you can find the common questions and answers related to MDRAP.
 It is vital that you and your practice read the MDRAP guidelines as most questions will be addressed there.

-An MDRAP placement is for two years.
+An MDRAP placement is for up to two years.

 Doctors can seek extensions for a further two years for extenuating circumstances only, which will be assessed on a case-by-case basis with supporting evidence.

 Once approved on the program MDRAP doctors are required to: